 Bus excursions from Paris

-PARIS CITY VISION offers you diverse type of excursions to book to discover the wonders of this town onboard a luxury air-conditioned coach or even by bike.
+PARIS CITY VISION offers you a diverse type of tours to book to discover the wonders of this town on board a luxury air-conditioned coach or even by bike.
 You will be able to choose between several different options according to the type of tour you want.
-The guided visit, executed by an interpreter and guide, will take you into Monet’s tremendous garden, art and universe.
+The guided visit, executed by an interpreter and guide, will take you into Monet’s large garden, art, and the universe.
 You will discover anecdotes and interesting details about the painter’s private life.
 You will also be able to ask for more stories to the guide and thus talk with him throughout the whole visit.

-Visiting the village and surroundings will also be possible with audio-guides that will comment your visit, while you’ll admire the magnificence of the colorful flowerbeds of the painter.
-Audio-guides are available in Chinese, English, French, German, Italian, Japanese, Korean, Portuguese, Russian and Spanish.
+Visiting the village and surroundings will also be possible with audio-guides that will comment on your visit, while you’ll admire the magnificence of the colorful flowerbeds of the painter.
+Audio-guides are available in Chinese, English, French, German, Italian, Japanese, Korean, Portuguese, Russian, and Spanish.

-Finally, if you prefer, you will be able to visit the site on your own, freely.
-An attendant will be there to give all the information required for the visit.
+Finally, if you prefer, you will be able to visit the site on your own freely.
+An attendant will be there to give all the information required for a visit.

-Enjoy tours with lunch included too, suggested by PARIS CITY VISION.
-Discover the beautiful Giverny and enjoy a delicious meal into one of the popular restaurants of the region we selected.
-You will be offered a gourmet break around 3:30pm, before leaving for the center of Paris onboard our high-quality coach.
+Enjoy tours with lunch included suggested by PARIS CITY VISION.
+Discover the beautiful Giverny and enjoy a delicious meal into one of the favorite restaurants of the region we selected.
+You will be offered a gourmet break around 3:30 pm, before leaving for the center of Paris on board our high-quality coach.

 The trip by car takes about 1.5 hours Giverny: An easy escape from Paris

-Trip duration is only 1h30 long, thus many Parisians get away on a regular basis to the Village of Painters.
+Trip duration is only 1h30 long.
+Thus many Parisians getaway regularly to the Village of Painters.
 The best plan is to leave early in the morning – by 8:00 or 9:00 am – to arrive around 10:00 or 11:00 am, then stay until the early evening.
 That will give you time to experience all the town has to offer.

 Of course, if you can spend the weekend there, it's even better!
 Choose the Paris-Giverny transportation method that best meets your needs and book a hotel room or bed and breakfast right in the village.
-This will give you ample time to immerse yourself in the town's timeless ambiance and to visit Giverny and its famous sites, namely Monet's home, the museums, the church, the gardens and a few other monuments.
+You will get ample time to immerse yourself in the town's timeless ambiance and to visit Giverny and its famous sites, namely Monet's home, the museums, the church, the gardens, and a few other monuments.